aydindemircioglu/MixMex/readme.md

 There are couple of other Python NN software Implementations:

--Hebel (based on Theano, seems to need GPU?)
+*Hebel (based on Theano, seems to need GPU?)
--PDNN (also based on Theano, but seems to be smaller) -PyBrain (no modern things like Dropout, said to be very slow) -Caffe (only real alternative to Theano, as it seems, matter of taste) -breze
+*PDNN (also based on Theano, but seems to be smaller) *PyBrain (no modern things like Dropout, said to be very slow) *Caffe (only real alternative to Theano, as it seems, matter of taste) *breze

 For parameter-tuning the following libraries were found:

--Hyperopt and its wrapper for sklearn, Hyperopt-sklearn -HPOlib
+* Hyperopt and its wrapper for sklearn, Hyperopt-sklearn
--Spearmint
--BayesOpt
--SMAC
--REMBO
+* HPOlib
+* Spearmint
+* BayesOpt
+* SMAC
+* REMBO

 Some minor infos are on FastML.com?